-- 51.9 Subject to clause 49, all Records created or maintained under clause 51.1 must be retained by the Provider for a period of seven years after the creation of the Record, unless otherwise specified in the Records Management Instructions or advised by the Department. - 51.10 At the Completion Date, the Provider must manage all Records created or maintained under clause 51.1 in accordance with the Records Management Instructions or as otherwise directed by the Department.
+51.9 Subject to clause 49, all Records must be retained by the Provider for a period of seven years after the creation of the Record, unless otherwise specified in the Records Management Instructions or advised by the Department.

+51.10 At the Completion Date, the Provider must manage all Records in accordance with the Records Management Instructions or as otherwise directed by the Department.